 Karen DeSalvo, MD, MPH, MSc

-Karen DeSalvo, MD, MPH, MSc, is Professor of Medicine and Population Health at the University of Texas at Austin Dell Medical School.
+Karen DeSalvo, MD, MPH, MSc, is Chief Health Officer at Google and former Professor of Medicine and Population Health at the University of Texas at Austin Dell Medical School.
 DeSalvo served as Acting Assistant Secretary for Health at the US Department of Health and Human Services (HHS) in the Obama Administration.
 Under her leadership, HHS set and met historic goals in payment reform, supported transformed models of care delivery, including in primary care, and changed the approach to information distribution in the health system.
 She also served as the National Coordinator for Health Information Technology, where she set national strategy and policy on health IT and championed interoperability in health settings.
 Prior to joining HHS, Dr. DeSalvo served as New Orleans Health Commissioner where she led a transformational effort to address health challenges, including violence, nutritional and physical fitness and mental health, and led the re-establishment of a community public hospital.
 DeSalvo was previously Professor of Medicine and Vice Dean for community affairs and health policy at the Tulane School of Medicine.
 She is a member of the National Academy of Medicine and the Medicare Payment Advisory Commission and serves on the board of directors for Humana.
 She earned her MD and MPH from Tulane University, and Master’s in Clinical Epidemiology from Harvard School of Public Health.

 “The Program in Clinical Effectiveness has been instrumental in shaping and advancing my career.
 The training provided an outstanding set of skills to tackle health care and policy challenges through a rigorous evidence-based lens.
 I also made important and rewarding professional connections with truly remarkable professors and colleagues that have lasted decades and directly shaped my perspectives and career opportunities.”